-Purchase a doggie life jacket
+- Invest in a dog life jacket

 If your dog isn’t a natural swimmer, and even if he is, a life jacket will provide peace of mind for everybody.
 Canine life jackets are made of high-floatation neoprene or nylon, and they feature reflective trim, rescue handles and leash rings.
 If your local pet supply store doesn’t carry pet life jackets, check out West Marine or a website such as Outward Hound, Overton’s, L.L.
 Bean and SwimOutlet.

-Keep a first aid kit on board just in case your dog steps on a sharp shell or decides to take on a marine animal.
+Keep a first aid kit onboard just in case your dog steps on a sharp shell or decides to take on a marine animal.
 In addition to the basic supplies like gauze pads, antiseptic wipes, adhesive tape, scissors and tweezers, consider items such as hydrogen peroxide, extra towels, ear cleaning solution, styptic powder, a flashlight and needle-nose pliers.

+Whether or not the boat has an indoor area, get ready to get a significant amount of sun.
+Especially if you plan on staying out a couple hours, it’s important to pack essentials like water!
 Bring along a water dish and extra drinking water so that your dog always has fresh water to drink.
 Even if you’re boating on a fresh water lake, it’s never a good idea to let your pet drink from the lake.

 Whether you’re on land or in the middle of the lake, when a dog’s gotta go, a dog’s gonna go.
 An ideal situation would be to train your dog to go on puppy training pads in a certain spot on the boat, but we all know that’s not always going to go exactly as planned.